-Using SignalWire RELAY you can quickly create a service to send custom text to speech calls to any number and use user input to confirm or deny appointments.
-You can then receive realtime information about their decisions and redirect their call programatically.
+Using SignalWire RELAY you can quickly create a service to send custom text-to-speech calls to any number and use any user input to confirm or deny appointments.
+You can then receive real-time information about their decisions and redirect their call programatically.

-The purpose of this example to give you a template to build call automation around.
-Using our example you can integrate your own calendar system or add different options and automations.
+This example gives you a template to build call automation around with a variety of different communication methods.
+You can also use it to integrate your own calendar system or add different options and automations.

 Configuring the example

-Replace all the values with your credentials.
+In the Replit interface, open the secrets feature.
+From there, enter in the credentials as they are presented in the .env file.
 The default destination property is the number that users will be redirected to.

 Type in a phone number and click Send Reminder.
-This will make a request to the API running in the sandbox which in turn uses the SignalWire Realtime API to create a Task on the Context 'office’.
-Since our Consumer is connected to SignalWire RELAY under that Context, it will receive that Task and make a call.
-As the call goes through its various stages, they will be logged in realtime.
+This will make a request to the API running in the instance which in turn uses the SignalWire Realtime API to create a Task on the Context 'office'.

 To better understand, see index.js (the file that contains all the code for the API).